leadr-msu/Omeka-S/index.md

 4. Various content blocks allow text, media (items), and mapping features.
 5. Once your a finished with the content, layout and design of your page, click "save."
 ## Practice More with the Sandbox
-* Learn how to use Omeka S by experimenting with their [http://dev.omeka.org/omeka-s-sandbox/login Sandbox].
+* Learn how to use Omeka S by experimenting with their [http://dev.omeka.org/omeka-s-sandbox/login Sandbox](http://dev.omeka.org/omeka-s-sandbox/login Sandbox).
 It comes pre-populated with items, item sets, resource templates and websites.
 Users can practice uploading their own content as well.
     *Log in with one of the following accounts omekasdemo1@example.com
            omekasdemo2@example.com